Top 3 Gentrified Neighborhoods in Philadelphia

 What Transformed?

-University City’s gentrification has been driven largely by its universities’ expansion and the surrounding area’s development.
+University City’s gentrification was driven largely by its universities’ expansion and the surrounding area’s development.
 Major projects like the Schuylkill Yards initiative have brought office spaces and luxury apartments to the neighborhood.

 Some Highlights

-- University City emerged as a center for innovation establishing a strong presence, and spurring economic growth.
+- University City emerged as a center for innovation.

 What About Challenges?